GaryGong27/apply-mean-filter-to-ppm-image-file/README.md

 # apply-mean-filter-to-ppm-image-file
-the C program takes two command line arguments, and return the processed image
+the C program takes the mean kernel for convolution and a ppm image file and then return the blurred image(see Make file for details)